YugangW/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_QUEUE.html.md

 GPORCA and the Postgres-based planner utilize different query costing models and may compute different costs for the same query.
 The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres-based planner; it uses the literal cost value returned from the optimizer to throttle queries.

-When resource queue-based resource management is active, use the `MEMORY_LIMIT` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
+When resource queue-based resource management is active, use the `MEMORY_QUOTA` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
 Even when using GPORCA, Greenplum Database may fall back to using the Postgres-based planner for certain queries, so using cost-based limits can lead to unexpected results.

 ## <a id="section6"></a>Examples